GLOBAL INVESTMENT PROMOTION CONFERENCE (in partnership with the World Association of Investment Promotion Agencies)

 The COVID-19 crisis has impeded economic activity across the world and tourism has been one of the most affected industries.
 For countries that are heavily dependent on tourism, such as small island developing States in the Caribbean, Indian Ocean and Pacific, the loss of revenues and jobs has been particularly devastating.
 Other countries that are developing this sector, such as those in the Middle East, are also affected, and need to develop new business models not only to retain investments in times of lockdowns and travel restrictions, but also to adapt post-pandemic to sub-sectors in tourism that have been transformed, for instance the conventions and events industry.

 This session will examine the role of governments and IPAs in helping to retain and attract new investments in tourism, and ways to mitigate risks related to pandemics or similar crises.
 Key points from this session will be summarized in a brief note for dissemination to investment promotion stakeholders, including IPAs and investment policymakers.

 - When confronted with a crisis like the COVID-19 pandemic, what can governments and IPAs do to retain investment in the tourism industry?

-- How do you attract new investment in tourism and mitigate the risks related to pandemics or similar crises?
+- How can new investment in tourism be attracted and the risks related to pandemics or similar crises be mitigated?

 Event Manager: Mr. Paul Wessendorp